Chip Zdarsky: Career

 In 2021, it was announced that Zdarsky had signed a deal with Substack to develop exclusive comics for the service, such as Public Domain and volume two of Kaptara with Kagan McLeod.

-In February 2022, it was announced that Zdarsky will serve as the new writer for the mainline Batman book, starting with issue 125 on July 5, with Jorge Jiménez serving as the artist.
+In February 2022, it was announced that Zdarsky would serve as the new writer for the mainline Batman book, starting with issue 125 on July 5, with Jorge Jiménez serving as the artist.
 He concluded his run on February 5th, 2025 with the release of Batman #157 with Jiménez and Tony S. Daniel providing the art.

 In March 2022, it was announced that Public Domain would be heading to print via Image Comics in June 2022.

 In July 2024, Zdarsky announced that he would be releasing a monthly physical newsletter in comic shops called Zdarsky Comic News.
-The newsletter would include content such as interviews, news on upcoming comic releases, games, humorous columns, and promos of his upcoming work.
+The newsletter included content such as interviews, news on upcoming comic releases, games, humorous columns, and promos of his upcoming work.
 In the first month, Zdarsky released 50,000 copies of the newsletter to comic ships distributed through Diamond Comic Distributors.

 In February 2025, it was announced that Zdarsky would be writing a new volume of Captain America for Marvel.
-The opening arc of the series will follow Steve shortly after he is freed from the ice and tells the untold first encounter between him and Doctor Doom.
-Valerio Schiti will serve as the main artist for the book.
+The opening arc of the series follows Steve shortly after he is freed from the ice and tells the untold first encounter between him and Doctor Doom.
+Valerio Schiti serves as the main artist for the book.
 The first issue debuted in July 2025.

+In June 2026, it was announced that Zdarsky would pen a new volume of Avengers illustrated by Marco Chechetto.
+The series, set after the events of Avengers: Armageddon, follows the new line-up of Spider-Man, Wolverine, Captain Marvel, Daredevil, Luke Cage, and David Colton/Miracleman with its first issue set to release in November 2026.